-Voices from the Tidelands: a portrait of geoduck farmers from South Puget Sound
+Voices from the Tidelands: a portrait of geoduck farmers from South Sound

 The geoduck is a very large, edible clam found along the west coast of North America.
 A native species of the region, it is known for its extremely long siphon, which can grow up to three feet in length.
 It burrows deep in the sand where it remains protected from most predators.
 The geoduck is one of the oldest living animals in the world and can live as long as 164 years.